 The communication alleges that the Party concerned fails to comply with article 9, paragraphs 3 and 4, of the Convention by not ensuring that the costs of access to justice in private nuisance cases are fair, equitable, timely and not prohibitively expensive.
 The communication specifically concerns the communicant’s experience with attempting to bring private nuisance proceedings regarding continuing and excessive noise and dust emanating from opencast coal mining operations located within 500 metres from her home.
 The communicant also alleges that since the opencast operations permitting procedure is subject to an environmental impact assessment procedure, the Party concerned may have failed to comply with article 9, paragraph 2, as well.

 At its forty-first meeting (25-28 June 2013), the Committee determined on a preliminary basis that the communication was admissible in accordance with paragraph 20 of the annex to decision I/7.
-At the meeting, the Committee considered that further to its discussion with representatives of the Party concerned on decision IV/9i of the Meeting of the·Parties during the same meeting, the Party concerned appeared to interpret the recommendations of the Committee, endorsed by decision IV/9i, as applying only to procedures for judicial review but not private nuisance proceedings. .
+At the meeting, the Committee considered that further to its discussion with representatives of the Party concerned on decision IV/9i of the Meeting of the Parties during the same meeting, the Party concerned interpreted the recommendations of the Committee, welcomed by decision IV/9i, as applying only to procedures for judicial review but not private nuisance proceedings.
+According to the Party concerned, private nuisance proceedings were not specifically considered by in the previous findings of the Committee, endorsed by decision IV/9i of the Meeting of the Parties.
 The Committee noted that paragraph 3(a) of decision IV/9i concerned costs for all court procedures covered by article 9 and thus stressed that it did not agree in general with the above position of the Party concerned, but in the light of the Party’s position, the Committee agreed to consider the present communication under the ordinary, and not the summary, proceedings procedure.
 The Committee also provisionally decided that it would possibly consider this communication jointly with communication ACCC/C/2013/85 (United Kingdom).

 Pursuant to paragraph 22 of the annex to decision I/7 of the Meeting of the Parties to the Convention, the communication was forwarded to the Party concerned on 22 July 2013.